 READ MORE ABOUT CHRIS GARCIA PEAK

-Chris is one of the 2003-2004 recipients of The Michael Maggio Directing Scholarships from the Goodman Theatre.
-He directed Mariela in the Desert by Karen Zacarias at The Goodman Theatre: New Stage Reading Series.
-Chris served as the assistant director to Henry Godinez on the world premiere of Luis Alfaro’s Electricidad at The Goodman Theatre in Chicago, and has assisted director Lisa Portes at The Merle Reskin Theatre.
+Chris is one of the recipients of The Michael Maggio Directing Scholarships from the Goodman Theatre.
+He directed Mariela in the Desert by Karen Zacarias at first annual Goodman Theatre: New Stages Festival.
+Chris served as the assistant director to Henry Godinez on the world premiere of Luis Alfaro's Electricidad at The Goodman Theatre in Chicago.
+He has worked at Next Theatre, Steppenwolf Theatre, The Illinois Shakespeare Festival, and The Dallas Theatre Center.

-Chris has also written several plays including: Voolf, The Legend of Ginger Bred, Revenging Ophelia, House and Home, The Possession of Alice, Axe Lizzie.
-He has also created the solo performance pieces; Snapped Dragon, and El Diablo performed in Los Angeles and Chicago at the Viaduct and Festival of Solo in Los Angeles.
+Chris has also written several plays, including The Legend of Ginger Bred, Revenging Ophelia, House, and Home, The Possession of Alice, Axe Lizzie.
+He has also created the solo performance pieces; Snapped Dragon and El Diablo performed in Los Angeles and Chicago at the Viaduct and 2nd Street Theatre.

-Chris is the former Executive Director of the national non-profit Theatre for Young Audiences, USA creating professional development programming and coordinated the national festivals One Theatre World (Seattle), One Theatre World (Cleveland).
+Chris is the former Executive Director of the national non-profit Theatre for Young Audiences, USA (TYA/USA), where he created professional development programming and coordinated the national festivals One Theatre World (Seattle), One Theatre World (Cleveland).
+He has also worked with Illinois Shakespeare Festival, Theatrical Historical Society of America, Pride Youth Players, and SAG/AFTRA on various arts administration and grant writing projects.

-Chris holds an M.F.A in Directing from The Theatre School at DePaul University and a Post-Graduate Diploma in Acting from Mountview Academy of Theatre Arts, London, UK where he studied under South African theatre artist Brian Astbury and Jonathan Chadwick.
-He holds a Bachelor of Arts in Theatre from Texas Christian University where he studied under Anne-Lynn Kettles.
-He has also trained with the L.A improvisation group The Groundlings, SITI Company, performance artist Rachel Rosenthal, Moscow Art Theatre, Pig Iron Theatre, Tim Webb and Oily Cart, Lisa Portes, Royal Shakespeare Company and Tony Award nominee Rachel Chavkin – The TEAM.
+Chris holds an MFA in Directing from The Theatre School at DePaul University and a Post-Graduate Degree in Acting from The Mountview Academy of Theatre Arts, London, UK.
+During his time at Mountview, Chris studied under South African theatre artist Brian Astbury and director, Jonathan Chadwick.
+He holds a Bachelor of Arts in Theatre from Texas Christian University, where he studied under Anne-Lynn Kettles.
+He has also trained with the LA improvisation group The Groundlings, SITI Company, performance artist Rachel Rosenthal, Moscow Art Theatre, Pig Iron Theatre, Tim Webb and Oily Cart, Lisa Portes, Royal Shakespeare Company, and worked with Tony winner Rachel Chavkin on devising techniques for Cock and Bull's original play Voyage.

-Chris is an adjunct faculty member at The Theatre School at DePaul University.
-He has taught at Columbia College Chicago, and Illinois State University.
+Chris has been an adjunct faculty member at The Theatre School at DePaul University since 2005.
+He has taught at Columbia College Chicago and Illinois State University.
+He is currently working on his first collection of poetry, adapting Anton Chekhov's The Seagull and directing the story podcast series called The Children of Nyx by Noah Lepawsky.